yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

       alpha, beta, production, widely used, etc.

-   -  Coverage: which parts of the protocol specification are implemented and which versions of the Internet-Draft were implemented.
+   -  Coverage: which parts of the protocol specification are implemented.

+   - Version compatibility: what version/versions of the Internet Draft are known to be implemented.

    -  Licensing: the terms under which the implementation can be used.
       For example: proprietary, royalty licensing, freely distributable